awilkinson88/elecanisms/blink/README.md

 ## Building and Running

-Make sure that the board is in bootloader mode (Press the `RST` button while holding down the `SW1` button next to it).
+Plug the board in and put it in bootloader mode (Press the `RST` button while holding down the `SW1` button next to it).
 Then, from the root of your clone of this repository:

 ```bash
 $ cd blink